Spellbound!

 Spellbound! is an educational computer game made and distributed by The Learning Company aimed at teaching spelling, vocabulary, and language development to children ages 7 to 12 years.
 The objective of the game is to play spelling-related games to qualify and compete for successively higher bracket spelling bees, concluding with the player competing in the national spelling bee.
 The original game, released in 1991, was compatible with computers running DOS 3.3 or higher.
-A 1993 CD release added spoken dialogue and was compatible with Windows 95 and Macintosh.
+A 1995 CD release added spoken dialogue and was compatible with Windows 95 and Mac.

 Plot

 Morty Maxwell along with his robots are entering Shady Glen school's Spelling Bee in the hopes of outspelling everyone.
-The Super Solvers aim to sharpen their skills and beat Morty at his own game in Washington, D.C. with the aid of a Spellbinder computer.
+The Super Solvers aim to sharpen their skills and beat Morty at his own game in Washington, D.C., with the aid of a Spellbinder computer.

 Gameplay

 Before starting the game, the player can choose which topics and word lists to use.
 Additionally, the player can create customized lists.
 Then the player can choose one of three difficulty levels, which affect how many spelling problems need to be solved throughout the game.
 To qualify for a spelling bee, the player must first earn a set number of points by playing spelling-related activities.
 These activities include: